robertlangereis/my-ticketswap-backend/README.md

 * You need a working Postgres database that is preferrably empty (drop all the tables) and running
 * Install the dependencies using `npm install`
 * `npm run dev`
+* This backend requires a frontend that can be found here: https://github.com/robertlangereis/my-ticketswap-frontend